About the Town

 Location

-Friday Harbor is located midway along the eastern shore of San Juan Island, second largest in a chain of 172 islands in the northernmost stretch of Puget Sound, and situated between Canada's Vancouver Island and the Washington State mainland.
+Friday Harbor is located midway along the eastern shore of San Juan Island--the second largest in a chain of 172 islands in the northernmost stretch of Puget Sound situated between Canada's Vancouver Island and the Washington State mainland.

 Geography/Zoning

-The Town of Friday Harbor encompasses 1.23 square miles, or 787 acres.
+The town encompasses 1.23 square miles or 787 acres.
 Over 50% of the town's area is developed.

 Government

 Friday Harbor is the seat of San Juan County government and is the only incorporated town in the county.
-As a municipal corporation of the fourth class, Friday Harbor operates as a fourth class municipal corporation under the Revised Code of Washington, Section 35.
-Friday Harbor has a Mayor/Council non-partisan form of government.
+The Town of Friday Harbor operates as a fourth class municipal corporation under the Revised Code of Washington, Section 35.
+It has a Mayor/Council, non-partisan form of government.
 Voters elect the mayor and five council members to four-year terms.
-All represent the community at large rather than individual districts or areas of town.
+All elected officials represent the community at large rather than individual districts or areas of town.

 Revenue Sources

-The Town of Friday Harbor derives revenue primarily from a 1% sales tax, from real estate and personal property taxes, and from portions of various taxes levied by the State of Washington, such as a gasoline tax, a liquor excise tax, and hotel/motel taxes.
-Sales tax and real estate and personal property tax monies are earmarked for the town's current fund which finances general government services.
-State-shared revenues are dedicated for a particular use or fund.
-User fees or rates support the operation of the Town's utilities.
+The Town derives revenue primarily from a 1% sales tax, real estate and personal property taxes, and portions of various taxes levied by the state such as gasoline, liquor, and hotel/motel taxes.
+Sales tax and real estate and personal property tax monies are earmarked for the Town's "current fund" which finances general government services.
+State-shared revenues are dedicated to a particular use or fund.
+User fees support the operation of the Town's utilities.